chromeos/chromeos.dev/pages/en/android/optimizing.md

   - stylus support
 ---

 Android apps have an important role to play in redefining what modern computing looks like on large screens.
-That said, simply simply running your phone app on a Chromebook won’t give your users the best experience.
+That said, simply running your phone app on a Chromebook won’t give your users the best experience.
 This page details some ways that you can tailor your experience towards laptop and convertible form factors.
 See our [comprehensive list of tests](/{{locale.code}}/android/tests) to learn more about testing your app for compatibility on these devices.

 ## Leverage support for free-form multi-window